Brett-Tanner/Journal/2024/Jun_24.md

 - [x] Fix students not having their 'first seasonal' status updated from spring, leading to repeater discounts not being applied
   - 12 students affected
   - [x] Add a note to the cron page on the wiki about updating first seasonal at the end of each event
-- Plan out SS replacement DB structure
+- Questions for new SS
   - [x] Student data import
   - [x] Bulk student deletion
   - [x] Medical Records